dankamongmen/notcurses/README.md

   // We typically install a signal handler for SIGWINCH that generates a resize
   // event in the notcurses_getc() queue.
 Set this to inhibit the handler. bool no_winch_sighandler;
+  // If non-NULL, notcurses_render() will write each rendered frame to this
+  // FILE* in addition to outfp.
+This is used primarily for debugging.
+  FILE* renderfp;
 } notcurses_options;

 // Initialize a notcurses context, corresponding to a connected terminal.